DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Name | Properties | Description
 -----|------------|------------
-TableSelection.HeaderCell | [TableSelectHeaderellProps](#tableselectheadercellprops) | A component that renders a cell with the selection control inside the heading row.
+TableSelection.HeaderCell | [TableSelectHeaderСellProps](#tableselectheadercellprops) | A component that renders a cell with the selection control inside the heading row.
 TableSelection.Cell | [TableSelectCellProps](#tableselectcellprops) | A component that renders a cell with selection control.

 All other component's properties will be spreaded to the root element of this component.